Skip to main content

 High-risk AI systems: compliance deadlines are set to move back

 This is one of the most significant changes in the package.
-The AI Act imposes detailed requirements on high-risk AI systems, such as those used in recruitment, credit scoring, law enforcement, healthcare, product safety, or critical infrastructure.
-These extensive requirements cover areas including data quality and management, technical documentation, human oversight, and accuracy and robustness, amongst others.
+The AI Act imposes detailed requirements on high-risk AI systems, such as those used in recruitment, credit scoring, law enforcement, education, or other essential private and public services.
+These extensive requirements cover areas including data quality and management, technical documentation, human oversight, and accuracy and robustness, among others.

 Skip to description